USAID-OHA-SI/Interesting/README.md

 <!-- plot(pressure) -->
 <!-- ``` -->
 <!-- In that case, don't forget to commit and push the resulting figure files, so they display on GitHub and CRAN. -->

+---

+*Disclaimer: The findings, interpretation, and conclusions expressed herein are those of the authors and do not necessarily reflect the views of United States Agency for International Development.
+All errors remain our own.*